-To every membership application dated : JANUARY & FEBRUARY 1937 & Back.
+To every membership application dated: JANUARY & FEBRUARY 1937 & Back.

-Club offers free with the first despatch : 20 Egyptian Complete Series, including all Commemoratives from 1929 to 1936, used or mint.
+Club offers free with the first despatch:

+20 Egyptian Complete Series, including all Commemoratives from 1929 to 1936, used or mint.

 I set Anglo Egyptian Treaty, 1936, on cover, used.
-35 African Jubilees with 12 Sudan Airmails all used. beyond me.
+35 African Jubilees with 12 Sudan Airmails all used. this club other than the founder.

+In a separate reply to the original article, another member found it just as fascinating as me.
+Sherif El Kerdani (ESC beyond me.
 It shows a total of 2461 members, which would have been an amazing number given that this is a local club.
-It lists 338 members in Egypt, even though apparently nobody there knew of this club other than the founder.
+It lists 338 members in Egypt, even though apparently nobody there knew of